$X(3872)$, $X(4014)$, and their bottom partners at finite temperature: Conclusions

-Another alternative to study these exotics might come from femtoscopic measurements in proton-proton and heavy-ion collisions~\cite{Lisa:2005dd,Fabbietti:2020bfg}.
+Another alternative to study these exotics might come from femtoscopic measurements in proton-proton and HICs~\cite{Lisa:2005dd,Fabbietti:2020bfg}.
 For the former, some works have seen the effect of a narrow (bound state) exotic in correlation functions~\cite{Kamiya:2022thy}.
-Should these measurements be feasible in heavy-ion collisions, it could be possible to study how the effect of having an in-medium resonance, instead of a bound state, can show up in the correlation function of $D$ and $D^*$ mesons.
+Should these measurements be feasible in HICs, it could be possible to study how the effect of having an in-medium resonance, instead of a bound state, can show up in the correlation function of $D$ and $D^*$ mesons.

 Finally, within the bottom sector we found that---in line with the open-flavor meson studies in~\cite{Montana:2020lfi,Montana:2020vjg}---medium modifications affect heavier states more.
-While $X_b$ states have larger vacuum masses, the mass shifts at our top temperatures can be a factor of two larger than those for the $X$ states.
+While $X_b$ states have larger vacuum masses, the mass shifts at our top temperatures can be a factor of 2 larger than those for the $X$ states.
 In addition, we find slightly larger thermal decay widths for the bottom exotics.
-One should keep in mind that, as these states are much more suppressed in heavy-ion collisions than the charmed ones, the possible detection of any medium modification is really a far-reaching result.
+One should keep in mind that, as these states are much more suppressed in HICs than the charmed ones, the possible detection of any medium modification is really a far-reaching result.
 Nevertheless, there exist also theoretical works and lattice-QCD calculations exploring the melting of heavy mesons at finite temperature in connection to the chiral symmetry restoration.
 Although lattice-QCD calculations of hidden bottom states are typically focused on the bottomonium ground and excited states $\Upsilon$~\cite{Rothkopf:2019ipj}, similar studies addressing bottom exotics could in principle be also performed.
-In our case we predict that, under the assumption of the $X_b$'s being molecular states of $B\bar{B}^*/B^* \bar{B}^*$, they acquire thermal decay widths of $\Gamma \simeq 200$ MeV and mass shifts of $\Delta m \simeq - 120$ MeV for temperatures around $T = 150$ MeV. \\ \\
+In our case we predict that, under the assumption of the $X_b$'s being molecular states of $B\bar{B}^*/B^* \bar{B}^*$, they acquire thermal decay widths of $\Gamma \simeq 200$ MeV and mass shifts of $\Delta m \simeq - 120$ MeV for temperatures around $T = 150$ MeV. \\